Qui sommes-nous ?

 A+ A-

-ANSM’s scope of action covers the different categories of medicines (proprietary, generic, biosimilar, herbal, homoeopathic medicines, etc.) available on the market for adults and the paediatric population.
+ANSM’s scope of action covers the different categories of medicines (proprietary, generic, biosimilar, herbal medicines, homoeopathy, etc.) available on the market for adults and the paediatric population.

 In the development of a medicine, ANSM is involved from the clinical trial phase.
-It subsequently grants, on a national level, a marketing authorisation (MA) based on the assessment of the benefits and risks of the medicine, and continues to conduct surveillance of its safety of use.
-Finally, ANSM has control over the advertising for these health products aimed at the public and healthcare professionals.
+It subsequently grants, at a national level, a marketing authorisation (MA) based on the assessment of the benefits and risks of the medicine, and continues to ensure the surveillance of its safety in use.
+Additionally, ANSM regulates the advertising off these health products aimed at the public and healthcare professionals.

-In the pages below, you will find definitions and general information on the different types of medicines, apart from vaccines, which are covered in their own separate section.
+In the pages below, you will find definitions and general information on the different types of medicines, excluding vaccines, which are covered in separate section.

 Pharmaceutical preparations